 – Non-Meat Functionals

-The fact that particle size in soya and starches are related to their functional characteristics means that such substances that has been treated with DCD technology reacts with increased efficacy.
+The fact that particle size in soya and starches are related to their functional characteristics means that such substances that have been treated with DCD technology react with increased efficacy.
 In work done in 2016, we demonstrated that it is possible to use the whole soy plant, for example, including the roots, stem and leaves with exceptional results in fine emulsion sausages such as viennas.